exercism/ruby/exercises/concept/exceptions/.docs/instructions.md

 ## 4. Handle DivideByZero exceptions

-When a `ZeroDivisionError` exception gets raise, the handling code should return the string with the content `Division by zero is not allowed.`.
+When a `ZeroDivisionError` exception is raised, the handling code should return the string with the content `Division by zero is not allowed.`.
 Any other exception should not be handled by the `SimpleCalculator.calculate()` method.

 ```ruby
 SimpleCalculator.calculate(512, 0, "/"); // => returns "Division by zero is not allowed."